This new, community-developed plugin is a question type that displays a pool of correct and incorrect answers to students each time they do the quiz.

-Joseph has helpfully provided documentation on the Random select answers question type (in French as well as English) and even more helpfully has developed a plugin (currently in the process of approval) that will allow you to export your regular multiple choice questions and then import them back into Moodle in the Random select answers format.
+Joseph has helpfully provided documentation on the Random select answers question type (in French as well as English) and even more helpfully has developed the Random select answers format plugin that will allow you to export your regular multiple choice questions and then import them back into Moodle in the Random select answers format.
 Keep an eye out for the new plugin on our Moodle Plugins database.

 Moodle plugins are add-ons that you can install to your Moodle platform to add a specific feature, functionality or even appearance to your Moodle site.
 Only Moodle administrators can add plugins to a Moodle site – so if you are a teacher and would like to try one, talk to your Admin